btj/jlearner/exercises.md

 - Declare a method that returns an array containing the values of the descendants of a given node that are leaves.
 One can think of the tree rooted in the given node as storing this set of values.
 - Declare a method that checks that the values of all descendants of a given node that are leaves are less than or equal to a given value.
 - Declare a method that checks that for each descendant D of a given node that has a next sibling, the values of the descendants of D that are leaves are less than or equal to the value of D. In this case, we say the tree is *valid*.
 We say a node is an *interior node* if it is not a leaf.
 The value of an interior node that has a next sibling serves as an *upper bound* on the values stored by the tree rooted in that node.
 (The value of an interior node that does not have a next sibling has no meaning.)
 - A sequence of trees is called a *forest*.
+The sequence of the children of a given node is, in particular, a forest.
 Declare a method that returns whether a given value is the value of a leaf in the forest rooted at a given node.
 Use the values of the interior nodes for performance.
 Specifically:
   - If the given node is a null reference, return `false`.
   - If the given node is a leaf:
     - If the given value is less than the node's value, return `false`.